 - Political and/or issue campaign experience preferred, but not required.

 - Deep appreciation for mission of Planned Parenthood and reproductive justice.

 - Interest in Texas politics and political advocacy.

 - Enjoys operating in a fast-paced environment; a nimble and flexible work style.

 - A direct and open interpersonal communication style; a smart and confident leader.

 As a Youth Organizer, you will participate in regional, state, and national trainings run by experienced Planned Parenthood staff.
-All Youth Organizers are required to attend the Texas Youth Power Summit that will be held in Austin, August 4-6.
-This training will supplement the valuable skills and experience you gain on your campus and in your community.
+All Youth Organizers are required to attend and recruit campus leaders for the Planned Parenthood Texas Lobby Day that will be held in April 2019.
+Additional trainings will supplement the valuable skills and experience you gain on your campus and in your community.

-To apply, send a one-page resume, cover letter of 500 words or less, and three references to firstname.lastname@example.org.
+To apply, send a resume, cover letter, and three references to email@example.com.

 - Each document should be a separate attachment; all attachments should be saved in PDF format and named in the format of “Last Name, First Name – Document Name”.